mozilla/remote-settings/README.rst

     kinto start --ini config/local.ini

-Another thing you might want to debug is the ``tests`` container that tests against the Kinto server.
+Another thing you might want to debug is the ``browser-tests`` container that tests against the Kinto server.

 .. code-block:: shell

-    docker-compose run --rm tests bash
+    docker-compose run --rm browser-tests bash

 Now, from that ``bash`` session you can reach the other services like: